Providing monthly, quarterly, or annual short-term incentives to employees can – when administered correctly – drive engagement and retention.

 The Combined Matrix

 Given the importance of both team-based and individual performance goals in rewarding and engaging employees, many organizations have adopted ways to calculate the total payout based on both.
-This method is known as the matrix.
+This method is known as a merit matrix.
 And no, we’re not talking about the 1999 Keanu Reeves movie.

 Some organizations use a 2 X 2 payout grid with individual objectives on one axis and a corporate goal on the other.
 Under these types of programs, the actual award can range anywhere from half the target to double the target – or nothing.